-Step 1: Obtain and go through each LM (1) Housing Sector Plan and (2) draft IDP for 2013/2014 Step 2: Set up a one-on-one workshop session with each respective LM to discuss the current status of housing demand and projects, as well as the future demand and locality.
-The discussions will include the assessment of the availability of infrastructural services, environmental considerations, physical considerations and conformity with spatial development proposals (SDF).
-Step 3: Present current status of housing demand and projects, as well as the future demand and locality, to the ZDM Planning and Development Forum to point out gaps and to arrange for completed the gaps.
-Step 4: Complete draft Consolidated Report and Mapping Step 5: Present draft Consolidated Report and Mapping to the ZDM Planning and Developme Workshop A Housing Vision and Mission, as well as identified strategic issues.
+Step 1: Obtain and go through each LM (1) Housing Sector Plan and (2) draft IDP for 2013/2014 Step 2: Set up a one-on-one workshop session with each respective LM to discuss the cu housing demand and projects, as well as the future demand and locality.
+The conclude the assessment of the availability of infrastructural services, environmental or physical considerations and conformity with spatial development proposals (SDF).
+Step 3: Present current status of housing demand and projects, as well as the future demand to the ZDM Planning and Development Forum to point out gaps and to arrange for gaps.
+Step 4: Complete draft Consolidated Report and Mapping Step 5: Present draft Consolidated Report and Mapping to the ZDM Planning and Development For Workshop A Housing Vision and Mission, as well as identified strategic issues.
 Step 6: Finalise Consolidated Report and Mapping